alexlokhov/deploying-tableau-ha-in-azure/README.md

    High availability can be implemented in your IT infrastructure by reducing any single points-of-failure (SPOF), using redundant components.
 Similarly, clustering and coupling applications between two or more systems can provide a highly available computing environment.

    Tableau’s high availability features seek to mitigate failure at the worker (node) and process level.

+   High Availability comes at a cost and it is important to understand if Tableau Server should be considered a mission-critical application before making HA a mandatory requirement.

 - Disaster Recovery